Gig economy workers tend to be on zero hour or freelance contracts that don’t guarantee a minimum income Image: Viktor

 Certain financial services including credit cards, bank loans and mortgages require proof of a stable income, which many zero-hours contract workers cannot provide due to the lack of guaranteed hours in their contracts.

 Employers can sometimes withhold hours from staff as a form of punishment if they are unavailable to work the hours their bosses want, or as a way of cajoling them into working.

-Why do unions want zero hour contracts to be banned?
+Why do unions want zero-hours contracts to be banned?

-Trade unions including the TUC, Unison, Unite and GMB have called for years for an end to zero hour contracts.
+Trade unions including the TUC, Unison, Unite and GMB have called for years for an end to zero-hours contracts.

 In a recent survey conducted by the TUC and the equality organisation Race on the Agenda (Rota), they were described as “the most egregious example of one-sided flexibility at work”, handing the employer total control over their workers’ hours.

 The report also found that minority ethnic women are almost twice as likely to be on zero-hours contracts as white men.

-Over half of working people in the UK want a clampdown on zero hour contracts, according to a survey from the TUC and GQR Research.
+Over half of working people in the UK want a clampdown on zero-hours contracts, according to a survey from the TUC and GQR Research.

-The survey also found that 20 per cent of workers oppose banning zero hour contracts.
-At the same time, 70 per cent believed that workers should have the right to 28 days’ notice before shift patterns are allocated.
+The survey also found that 20% of workers oppose banning zero-hours contracts.
+At the same time, 70% believed that workers should have the right to 28 days’ notice before shift patterns are allocated.